Lambert-Nguyen/cosmo-management/UI_DESIGN_PLAN_12212025.md

-# AriStay UI Redesign Plan: Django Templates → Flutter Web
+# Cosmo Management UI Redesign Plan: Django Templates → Flutter Web

-**Document Version:** 1.3
+**Document Version:** 1.6
 **Created:** 2025-12-21
 **Last Updated:** 2025-12-22
 **Status:** Planning Phase
+**Platform Name:** Cosmo Management (formerly AriStay)

 ---

 ## Executive Summary

-This plan outlines the complete redesign of the AriStay property management system's user interface from Django templates to Flutter for web.
+This plan outlines the complete redesign of the **Cosmo Management** platform's user interface from Django templates to Flutter for web.
 Django will be retained exclusively for admin/superuser operations.
+The platform is designed as a **multi-tenant SaaS template** that can serve multiple property/operations management businesses.

 ### Current State
 - **90+ Django HTML templates** with 100% refactored modern CSS/JS